If you do choose to carry a cordelette, the first question is, what diameter, and how long?

 For rock climbing, consider 5 to 7 meters of 7 mm cord.

 On snow or lower angle alpine ice, you can build anchors usually pretty much wherever you want to, and usually the impact of a fall is going to be fairly low.
 Because of this, you can probably use a shorter, smaller diameter cord.

 On rock, it’s the opposite.
 You’re going to have potentially higher impacts on the anchor, and your placements have to align with what the rock offers you and the gear you have left, which means they may be farther apart.
 Both of these point to using a longer, larger diameter cord.

 Tie it “bunny ears” style, with a small figure 8 loop in each end, rather than the standard configuration of one big loop.
-Because tying it like this can give you a wider reach, you may find you can get away with a shorter cordelette. but try climbing on the slightly longer cord for a while and see what you like.
-(You can always cut off a meter if you think it’s too long, but you definitely cannot add one back on.)
+Because tying it like this can give you a wider reach, you may find you can get away with a shorter cordelette.
+But try climbing on the slightly longer cord for a while and see what you like.
+(You can always cut off a meter if you think it’s too long, but you definitely can’t add one back on.)

 Expert climber Steph Davis Address this issue on her blog, by contacting a knowledgeable person from Mammut.
 He says to always use 7 mm cord.
 (Bold text below is mine,)

 “Although some climbers may use cord thinner than 7mm for constructing belay anchors, it is important to note just how much stronger the slings and 7mm cord are in comparison, especially when you consider that these are often weakened by knotting them and by concentrated wear at the knots.